schance995/hackhealth/README.md

     * beautifulsoup
     * requests
 * Edit the Python script and substitute in your API key.
+    * For production purposes, the API key should not be stored directly in the source code.
+But we didn't have time to do this.

 ## Run
 Simply press the _Play_ button in Unity.
 You can refresh the data in real time by running the Python script.

 ## Thanks
-* To HackHealth
+* To Women in Computer Science at Stony Brook University for hosting the hackathon.
-* To EchoAR for hosting
+* To EchoAR for providing their AR service.

 ## Copying
 * Please read the license for information.